 You also can provide any supporting documents with your Transfer Admissions Counselor, who will provide you with an unofficial credit/course evaluation to give you the closest estimate possible.

 General education (also known as Veritas) requirements are a core area of the curriculum emphasizing courses intended to provoke inquiry, reflection and critical thinking.
 The courses are integrated into the student's major course of study.
 The general education requirements, or equivalent, must be completed before a degree is awarded.
 Review our Transfer Guides page to find out if a class satisfies the general education requirement at St. Scholastica.

 It's best to let your advisor know so he or she can help you pick courses that may compliment multiple majors.

-These formal transfer agreements between colleges outline courses that transfer and count toward your major for a specific program of study.
+Transfer guides outline courses that transfer and count toward your major for a specific program of study.
 Using these guides will take away the guesswork.
 Search our transfer guides to help you determine how your credits will transfer to St. Scholastica.

 All main campus transfer students receive Transfer Benedictine Scholarship and most students also use financial aid, grants and apply for additional scholarships to cover the cost of college.
 Complete the Free Application for Federal Student Aid (FAFSA) and check out our college's Financial Aid Page for more information.

 Financial aid doesn't transfer between institutions because different colleges have their own ways of awarding aid.
 Check out our college's Financial Aid Page for more information.